On the six-loop scaling dimensions of the $(\phi^2)^n$ operators in $d=3$: Renormalization of : leading- and subleading- orders

 At two and higher loops, the 1PI $2n$-point function with one $O^{(n)}_{n}$ insertion is logarithmically divergent.
-In Fig.~\ref{fig:dias_examples}a we show a two-loop diagram contributing to $\Gamma_{2n}[O^{(n)}_{n}]$.
-One can see that at the lowest PT order only three (``active'' legs) out of $2n$ legs of the operator enter the 1PI part, while $2n-3$ (marked by red color) are just ``spectators'', i.e., they are directly connected to the external lines $\phi^{a_i}$.
+In Fig.~\ref{fig:dias_examples}a, we show a two-loop diagram contributing to $\Gamma_{2n}[O^{(n)}_{n}]$.
+One can see that at the lowest PT order only three (``active'' legs) out of $2n$ legs of the operator enter the 1PI part, while $2n-3$ (marked in red) are just ``spectators'', i.e., they are directly connected to the external lines $\phi^{a_i}$.

-Having this in mind, we follow \cite{Jack:2020wvs} and only consider a class of UV divergent diagrams that gives rise to the leading-$n$ and subleading-$n$ terms in the anomalous dimension $\gamma_{2n}$: at $2l$ loops we select those graphs that have $2l+1$ and $2l$ ``active'' operator legs.
+Having this in mind, we follow \cite{Jack:2020wvs} and consider only the class of UV divergent diagrams that give rise to leading-$n$ and subleading-$n$ terms in the anomalous dimension $\gamma_{2n}$: at $2l$ loops we select those graphs that have $2l+1$ and $2l$ ``active'' operator legs.
 We also ignore self-energy insertions into external legs, since they contribute only linearly in $n$ \cite{Jack:2020wvs}.

-To compute the necessary corrections to $\gamma_{2n}$, we apply $\Z$-operation to the selected diagrams.
+To compute the necessary corrections to $\gamma_{2n}$, we apply the $\Z$-operation to the selected diagrams.
 The latter associate a local counterterm with a 1PI Green function and in the minimal scheme is given by

 with $\mathcal{R}^\prime$ being incomplete BPHZ $\mathcal{R}$-operation, and $\mathcal{K}$ extracting the pole part from the result.
-Since $\KRP$ of the graphs with cut vertices (vertex-reducible) factorizes and does not produce first poles in $\ep$, we safely ignore such diagrams.
+Since $\KRP$ of the graphs with cut vertices (vertex-reducible) factorizes and does not produce first poles in $\ep$, we safely ignore these diagrams.

 There is a number of differences between our computation and that of Ref.~\cite{Jack:2020wvs}.
-First of all, we have a larger number of logarithmically divergent graphs (see Appendix.~\ref{app:KRP_tables}), since the fixed-charge operators correspond to traceless symmetric products of $\phi^a$ so the diagrams leading to contractions between the fixed-$Q$ operator $O(N)$ indices vanish.
+First of all, we have a larger number of logarithmically divergent graphs (see~\ref{app:KRP_tables}), since the fixed-charge operators correspond to traceless symmetric products of $\phi^a$ so the diagrams leading to contractions between the fixed-$Q$ operator $O(N)$ indices vanish.
 Moreover, charged operators do not mix under renormalization with operators involving derivatives.

-In our case, at four and higher loops we have a non-zero contribution to the mixing between operators originating from the quadratically divergent graphs $\Gamma_{2n-4}[O^{(n)}_{n}]$ (see Fig.~\ref{fig:dias_examples}b-d).
+In our case, at four and higher loops we have a nonzero contribution to the mixing between operators originating from the quadratically divergent graphs $\Gamma_{2n-4}[O^{(n)}_{n}]$ (see Fig.~\ref{fig:dias_examples}b-d).
 As a consequence, we have to consider all possible operators involving two derivatives, which can be written as